dtr-org/unit-e/CONTRIBUTING.md

 merging pull requests as well as a "lead maintainer" who is responsible for the release cycle, overall merging, moderation and appointment of maintainers.

+The UnitE team is committed to fostering a welcoming and harassment-free environment.
+All participants are expected to adhere to our [code of conduct](CODE_OF_CONDUCT.md).

 Contributor Workflow
 --------------------